meltano/meltano/docs/src/docs/README.md

 <TeamGrid :members="$frontmatter.members" />

+## Values

+### Act with and for the Community

+We work to build a more diverse and inclusive culture by hiring globally and creating a culture that supports team members everywhere.
+We are part of a larger community and want to enable everyone to contribute.

+### Act with Empathy

+We work with empathy in our hearts, recognizing we're not alone in this journey.
+We bring kindness, humility, trust, honesty, and an assumption of good faith to all of our interactions.

+### Act Sustainably

+We work with a sustainable mindset so that we can be here for years to come.
+We believe in investing in our people, community, and products for the long term.
+We do this by putting family first, by being wise with resources, and by not have a short-term mindset.

+### Act Accountably

+We work knowing we have a responsibility to ourselves, our colleagues, and our community to do our best and hold our selves and each other to a high standard.
+We're accountable for our mistakes, but we blamelessly recognize them and move forward together towards a better tomorrow.

+### Act Transparently

+We work transparently because we believe in the value of open source and bringing others into the community.
+We believe being transparent makes you honest which, in turn, builds trust.
+Without trust, it's impossible to live our other values.

+### Act Iteratively

+We work in small iterations so that we can be efficient, add value quickly, and get feedback from the community.
+We have a bias for action and aim to continually improve our product and processes, and we believe small, positive steps are the best way to achieve large goals.

 ## Careers <a name="job-openings" />

 The team is growing: we're planning to bring on {{$frontmatter.openings.length}} more people in the near future!
 See a complete list of our [job openings](https://boards.greenhouse.io/meltano)!